Entry at Age 7+

 Year 3 is such an exciting time to start at Croydon High, and age 7 is a pivotal stage in your daughter’s development.
 Every opportunity, every success, as well as every failed attempt will teach her about herself.
 She will develop a clear sense of personal identity, understanding her strengths and weaknesses, as she embraces new experiences with true confidence.

 Entry into Year 3 opens up a whole new world of possibilities for girls.
 But don’t just take our word for it.
 Here is what our girls have to say about why they love Year 3!

 The best way to decide if Croydon High is the right choice for your daughter is to visit us.
-We recommend that you have a personal tour of the Junior School on a normal school day and meet our Head, Sarah Raja.
+We recommend that you have a personal tour of the Junior School on a normal school day and meet our Head of Juniors, Sarah-Jane Pendleton.
 This will allow you to see first-hand how girls learn in our unique atmosphere.

 You can read more about different aspects of life in Year 3 below: